Men are born ignorant, not stupid. They are made stupid by education. ~Bertrand Russell

 Personally, I've been educated with a mixture of self-directed practice, reading books, attending college, and personal mentors.

 I taught myself a lot on my own, then demonstrated skill to people who would become my mentors, and then threw college into the mix.
-I was fortunate to grow up around some really interesting people who taught me really cool stuff like how to juggle fire when I was 13 years old.
+I was fortunate to grow up around some really interesting people who taught me really cool stuff like how to juggle knives when I was 13 years old, hammer nails up my nose at age 15, and eating fire at 18.

 Not everybody is as lucky as I am.